SonyaMoisset/Team-Treehouse_Training/README.md

 - Jupyter Notebooks => VIEWED | 03/08/2017
 - Introduction to Babel => VIEWED | 03/08/2017
 - Understanding Promises in JavaScript => VIEWED | 03/08/2017
+- How to Create and Distribute an npm Package => VIEWED | 03/08/2017

 # Courses
 - Website Basics => COMPLETED | 14/12/2016 | 101 points